apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-ms.md

         name: {foundationdbConfigmap}
         namespace: {namespace}
 ```

-If the above FDB access method is not available, or the FDB is deployed on a physical machine, you can access the FDB by configuring the FDB endpoint (FDB access string) for the metaService.
+- Directly Endpoint
+  The FDB is deployed on a physical machine, Please configure the FDB endpoint (FDB access string) for the metaService.
 The configuration is as follows:

 ```yaml
 spec: